tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 >consensus-exec      = (inf)consensus-height
 >```

 * A consensus height consists of zero or more rounds before deciding and executing via a call to `FinalizeBlock`, followed by a call to `Commit`.
-If the height has zero rounds, this means the process is replaying an already decided value (catch-up mode).
 In each round, the sequence of method calls depends on whether the local process is the proposer or not.
+Note that, if a height contains zero rounds, this means the process is replaying an already decided value (catch-up mode).

 >```abnf
 >consensus-height    = *consensus-round decide commit
 >consensus-round     = proposer / non-proposer
 >```

-* If the local process is the proposer of the current round, Tendermint starts by calling `PrepareProposal`, followed by `ProcessProposal`.
+* For every round, if the local process is the proposer of the current round, Tendermint starts by calling `PrepareProposal`, followed by `ProcessProposal`.
 Then, optionally, the Application is asked to extend its vote for that round.
 Calls to `VerifyVoteExtension` can come at any time: the local process may be slightly late in the current round, or votes may come from a future round of this height.